Airbnb on Hawaii: What is and isn’t legal?

 Lifestyle buyers might also consider a leasehold estate for their ease and luxury life access.
 First-time homebuyers in Hawaii might be attracted to leaseholds because of their price, but most real estate agents will advise them to buy a fee simple property to build up equity.

 However, for buyers who already have appreciating assets and are simply looking to enjoy the Hawaii paradise lifestyle, a leasehold condo or home in Hawaii might make sense.
-For them, purchasing a leasehold unit in a luxury building along the Gold Coast of Waikiki, Diamond Head, or Kahala would give them the luxury lifestyle at a fraction of the price.
+For them, purchasing a leasehold unit in a luxury building along the Gold Coast of Waikiki or Diamond Head would give them the luxury lifestyle at a fraction of the price.
 They would be paying less than a monthly rental fee and less than a mortgage payment.
 Sometimes a group of buyers may come together to purchase a leasehold property and split the time that they enjoy Hawaii paradise throughout the year; purchasing a leasehold listing in Hawaii is often less than rates on a hotel, vacation rental, or even a timeshare, depending on how much time the lessees want to be in Hawaii.